 Alaska Crossings is a strength based program.
 We employ trauma-informed staff who deliver behavioral health services through an experiential model to youth who are struggling to function positively at home, school or in the community.
 We work with youth and families throughout the program to address individual goals that are identified to help the youth and family be successful.

 While with Alaska Crossings, youth build skills in social functioning, structure and routine, self-motivation, effective communication and a positive work ethic.
-They learn how to be successful as an individual as well as part of a group or community in conjunction to leading the hard skills needed for wilderness expeditions.
+They learn how to be successful as an individual as well as part of a group or community in conjunction to learning the hard skills needed for wilderness expeditions.
 The youth and families work with their case management and clinical teams to develop an effective home coming plan, setting youth up with positive supports and activities in the home community.

 The Alaska Crossings Phase Model